-We usually advise clients that if the content isn’t ready, it’s best to leave the links off the website and add them once the new page/content is active, rather than including an under construction page on the website at launch.
+We advise clients that, if the content isn’t ready, it’s best to leave the links off the website and add them once the new page/content is active, rather than including an under construction page on the website at launch.

 It's easy to get busy with other matters in your company/organization and think that you can put off a part of your website content development for "when you have more time".
 That additional time is an elusive entity and getting around to the task is often delayed.
 It's important to think of the image this unfinished content on your website portrays about your organization/company.

-It's much better to focus on a structure of achievable content development for your website re-design or re-development.
+It's much better to focus on a structure of achievable content development for your website design or development.
 Decide what text / pictures / media you have the time to develop before the site launch, and leave the "wouldn't it be great if we had this, but we don't have the time to do it now" content ... for later.

 In summation, an Under Construction blurb should be used only with a firm, visible update timeline in place.
 This reduces viewer dissatisfaction and adds to the site’s credibility and sets deadlines for the web development team, both of which are essential to the smooth operation and growth of any website.

 Just for some fun ... a great collection of "Under Construction" graphics

 If you'd like assistance building out the content on your website and getting rid of those pesky Under Construction pages, please feel free to contact the Website Design professionals at Yakindo!